david-rohrschneider/pneumonia-classification-app/README.md

 | Metric           | Accuracy | Precision | Recall | F1-Score |
 |------------------|----------|-----------|--------|----------|
 | Value (Test set) | 0.896    | 0.897     | 0.941  | 0.919    |

+## Error handling
+- The backend handles three types of issues:
+1. Invalid or missing post body -> Handled by FastAPI using the RequestValidationError
+2. Uploaded file is not a jpeg image
+3. Uploaded image is smaller than the what the preprocessing steps of the model can handle (This can be tested using the [small_image.jpeg](images/small_image.jpeg))

+- The frontend handles three types of issues:
+1. Dropzone only accepts img/jpeg files and therefore explicit error handling in the backend can be omitted as long as the frontend is the only requesting source
+2. Status code is greater or equal to 400 -> response from the backend contains one of the errors mentioned above
+3. client side error like an unreachable server